Copyrights 2022/23: Lexzau, Scharbau GmbH & Co. KG, Bremen (Germany). Concept and realization vibrio | Imprint | Privacy | Cookie Settings

 Cross-checking a class 3 substance with additional hazard 8 against class 4.1 gives indication 1.

 Because: In order not to make things too easy for the container planner, there are additional details to consider beyond the general table.
-These further segregation notes are called “Segregation Codes (SC)” and can be found in the IMDG Code in the Dangerous Goods List in column 16b.
-Attention: These notes go much further than the table in 7.2.4 and must be taken into account:
+These further segregation notes are called “Segregation Codes (SG)” and can be found in the IMDG Code in the Dangerous Goods List in column 16b.
+Attention: These notes go much further than the table in 7.2.4 and must be considered.

 UN 1263 PAINT, class 3